Are you in a breakfast rut? Same thing every day….coffee and a cigarette, toast and vegemite, cornflakes or even nothing at all?

 Here are some of my favourite breakfast ideas

 It’s so easy to make your own.
-Mix up your choice of oats, amaranth, rice puffs, millet, barley or any other grain then add in a little sweetness with some dried fruit (sultanas, raisins, cranberries, goji etc), perhaps some coconut and don’t forget the nuts and seeds (my favourites are chopped almonds, pumpkin seeds, sunflower seeds and hemp seeds).
+Mix up your choice of oats, amaranth, rice puffs, millet, barley or any other grain you would like to try, then add in a little sweetness with a sprinkle of dried fruit (coconut, sultanas, cranberries, goji etc).
+Don’t forget the nuts and seeds (my favourites are chopped almonds, pumpkin seeds, sunflower seeds and hemp seeds).
 It takes about 10 minutes to make up enough to last for a week or more and it will be much lower in sugar than many of the packaged versions (and probably cheaper too).
 I don’t use a recipe.
 I just make it using whatever I have and play around with the ratios so no two batches are identical.
 Have a play until you find the combinations you love.

 You can make your muesli “bircher-style” by adding your liquid the night before.
-Soaking your muesli in this way makes it a bit easier to eat and digest.
+Soaking your muesli in this way makes it a bit easier to eat and digest and it’s great if you want to grab and go in the morning.

-These are my breakfast of choice when I am in a rush.
+These are my breakfast of choice when I am in a rush (or most days, if I’m honest).
 I will whip one up and take it with me.
 You can’t go wrong really, just blend up whatever you like.
-In a blender, combine your fruit of choice (for example banana, mango, pineapple, strawberries, blueberries – I keep some in the freezer) with some liquid of your choice (water, juice, milk, soy, almond milk, coconut water etc).
-I often add a dollop of avocado for extra creaminess, plain yoghurt, some chia, flax or hemp seeds for an extra nutrient boost or maybe some raw cacao or protein powder.
+In a blender, combine your fruit of choice (for example banana, mango, pineapple, strawberries, blueberries – you don’t need a lot and I keep some in the freezer) with some liquid of your choice (water, milk, soy, almond milk, coconut water etc).
+I often add a dollop of avocado for extra creaminess, plain yoghurt, some chia, flax or hemp seeds for an extra nutrient boost or maybe some raw cacao, collagen or protein powder.
+You can also add things like cucumber, spinach, capsicum or mint (goes great with pineapple).
 Play around with the quantities and ingredients to suit your taste and what you have in the fridge/pantry.

 You can make up a batch of chia pudding and store it in containers ready to grab as you race out the door.
 Here is just one recipe for a chia pudding to get you started.
 Play around with the spices to get some variety…try vanilla or cacao.